jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 Which will show :

 >	* approval_messages
->

 > 	 master
->

 > 	 master_clean

-Add a new remote for your branch :
+Add a new remote repositoty for your branch :

 	git remote add [name_of_your_remote] [url_remote_ropsitory]